 Registration is handled through a student's home institution.
 Students must contact their college or university's cross registration coordinator.
 Further details are available in Sec.
-5.8.5. and Sec.
-5.9.4. of this Bulletin.
-(Back to ToC)
+6.8.5. and Sec.
+6.9.4. of this Bulletin.

-9.3.2.
+10.10.2.
 Interlibrary Loan Program